bonitasoft/bonita-doc/md/runtime-monitoring.md

 **Metric**: an indicator (generally a numeric value) giving information on the system.
 They can be technical (number of running threads on the JVM), or more Bonita-oriented (total number of connectors executed).

 **Metric Publisher**: a publisher is responsible for exposing the activated metrics.
+It is a channel on which metrics are published.
-Provided publishers are JMX, Log files, Prometheus (not available in Community edition).
+Provided metric publishers are JMX (all editions), Log files (all editions), Prometheus (Subscription editions only).

 ## Which metrics are available?